Guojie Zhong

 New York, NY 10032

 I am currently a PhD student in Dr. Yufeng Shen’s lab at Department of Systems Biology, Columbia University.
-My main research interests are in computational genomics and human genetics.

 Prior to Columbia, I got my B.S. in Integrated Science Program at Peking University with training mostly in biology, statistics and computer science.
 I joined Dr. Zemin Zhang’s Lab for my undergraduate thesis on developing computational methods to infer cellular spatial organization and cellular interaction from single cell genomics data, see project CSOmap.